-RECOVERY - Selecting the USB Flash Drive Operation icon creates a recovery drive on the USB flash drive inserted in the Single Board Computer (SBC).
+RECOVERY - Selecting the USB Flash Drive Operation icon creates a recovery drive on the USB flash drive inserted in the Master Controller Single Board Computer.
 This operation takes up to thirty minutes to complete depending on system configuration.
 The user restore director is NOT saved to the Recovery drive.

 To restore the system from an unrecoverable lockup or after replacing the Single Board Computer, install the USB flash drive and apply power to the system.
-The SBC formats the flash memory and copies all of the files from the USB flash drive to the system's flash memory.
+The Master controller formats the flash memory and copies all of the files from the USB flash drive to the system's flash memory.
 Wait for the Upgrade Complete message to appear.
 Select the USB Eject icon and wait for the Eject Complete message to appear.
-Remove the USB drive and cycle power on the SBC by rebooting the Master Controller (if present), or by rebooting the Oven with Integrated Controller.
+Remove the USB drive and cycle power on the Master Controller to reboot.

-STREAM FILE - Selecting the USB Flash Drive Operation icon copies all stored chromatogram files on the system to the flash drive inserted in the SBC board.
+STREAM FILE - Selecting the USB Flash Drive Operation icon copies all stored chromatogram files on the system to the flash drive inserted in the Master Controller SBC board.
 Copying the data files will take several minutes.
 Wait for the Operation Complete message to appear.
 Select the USB Eject icon and wait for the Eject Complete message to appear and then remove the USB flash drive.